jingleyang/security_ctf/pwnable.kr/01_level.md

 ### passcode

-A very common mistake is fogetting the address symbol & , when a address is needed.
+A very common mistake is forgetting the address symbol & , when a address is needed.

 The vulnerable source code is followed.